codelucas/codelucas.com/_posts/2012-07-05-building-an-object-oriented-game.md

 }
 {% endhighlight %}

 The island itself is just a circular picture that can be rotated with a user's camera.
-The impression of rivers and lakes on the island is created with transparent pixels which allow the blue background of the ocean's image to seep though.
-I also borrowed Notch's neat hack where he uses bit manipulaiton to tell if an entity is standing on a transparent pixel (water) or not.
+The impression of rivers and lakes on the island is created with transparent pixels which allow the blue background of the ocean's image to seep$ though.
+I also borrowed Notch's neat hack where he uses bit manipulaiton to tell if an entity is standing on a transparent pixel (water) or not, this was helpful for things like boundary checking.

 {% highlight java %}
 public boolean isOnGround(double x, double y) {